dyhes/zulip/templates/zerver/help/import-your-settings.md

 {start_tabs}

-1. Follow the instructions for [joining a Zulip organization](/help/join-a-zulip-organization).
+1. Follow the instructions for [joining a Aloha organization](/help/join-a-zulip-organization).

-1. From the dropdown list under **Import settings from an existing Zulip account**, select the account from which you would like to import your settings.
+1. From the dropdown list under **Import settings from an existing Aloha account**, select the account from which you would like to import your settings.

 1. Complete the registration form, and click **Sign up**.